PSC seeking candidates to produce original research and writing on affordable housing issues.

 - An op-ed applying trends in multifamily housing rehabilitation and new construction to demand at the municipal level.

 Research Associates will be contracted through the Partnership to write articles and policy briefs, as well as to conduct original research.
-At the outset of the project, the research associate will consult with PSC’s staff on a realistic timeline and budget for the program.
+At the outset of the project, the Associate will consult with PSC staff on a timeline and budget for the program.